-This means that learners can concentrate on developing the knowledge, understanding and skills needed to enable them to progress on to further learning, Apprenticeships or into work.
+This means that learners can concentrate on developing the knowledge, skills and behaviour needed to enable them to progress on to further learning, Apprenticeships or into work.

 Research published in June 2019 by the Department for Education showed that Traineeships are having a positive impact on learners.
 The Traineeships Impact Evaluation found that participating in a Traineeship increased the probability of a learner being on an Apprenticeship, in further learning or in another job within 12 months of starting a Traineeship.